ingmarboeschen/JATSdecoder/README.md

   - get.references() # extracts reference list as vector

-- **JATSdecoder::study.character()** consist of several functions that are applied to specific text parts of the *JATSdecoder()* result but can also be used stand alone on any plain text input:
+- **JATSdecoder::study.character()** applies several functions on specific parts of the **JATSdecoder()** result and can be used stand alone on any plain text input:
   - get.n.studies()   # extracts number of studies from sections or abstract
   - get.alpha.error()  # extracts alpha error from text
-  - get.method()  # extracts statistical methods from method and result section
+  - get.method()  # extracts statistical methods from method and result section with *ngramaroundpattern()*
   - get.stats()  # extracts statistical results reported in text (abstract and full text, method and result section, result section only)
   - get.software()  # extracts software name/s mentioned in method and result section with dictionary search
   - get.R.package()  # extracts mentioned R package name/sin method and result section with dictionary created with *available.packages()*
-  - get.power()  # extracts power (1-beta-error) if mentuioned in text
+  - get.power()  # extracts power (1-beta-error) if mentoioned in text
+  - get.assumption()  # extracts mentioned assumptions from method and result section with dictionary search
+  - get.multiple.comparison()  # extracts correction method for multiple testing from method and result section with dictionary search
-  - get.()  # extracts
+  - get.sig.adjectives()  # extracts common inadequate adjectives used before *signignificant* and *not significant*

 ### Built With